Mashpoe/heck/README.md

 In Heck, the `let` keyword is required to declare new variables, which means it's easier to find where a variable was initially declared, code can be copied with no issues, and debugging is much easier.

-Languages like Python are supposed to make it easier to write self-documenting code, and while they often succeed in this task, the lack of separation between declarations and assignment often makes it impossible.
+Languages like Python are supposed to make it easier to write self-documenting code, and while they often succeed in this task, the lack of separation between declarations and assignment can sometimes make it impossible.

 In the case where you need to specify the use a global variable, Heck supports the `global` keyword, but it uses it much more intuitively than other languages: